davs3275/sbs/med/collier.md

-that I had choice of good governors for my children that remedies were prescribed me in a dream against giddiness and spitting of blood, as at Cajeta, by an ointment ; that when I had a mind to look into philosophy, I did not meet with a sophist to instruct me ; that I did not spend too much time in reading history, chopping logic, or considering the heavens.
+that I had choice of good governors for my children that remedies were prescribed me in a dream against giddiness and spitting of blood, as at Cajeta, by an ointment; that when I had a mind to look into philosophy, I did not meet with a sophist to instruct me; that I did not spend too much time in reading history, chopping logic, or considering the heavens.
 Now all these points could never have been compassed without a protection from above and the